opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 That's because `h2` sends NDP NS messages to resolve the MAC address of its gateway (`2001:1:2::ff` as configured in [topo.py](mininet/topo.py)).

-Indeed, we can check the IPv6 neighbor table for `h2` to see that the resolution has failed:
+We can check the IPv6 neighbor table for `h2` to see that the resolution has failed:

 ```